sckeen1988/investSite/README.md

 ## Future goals

-1) Allow users to 'sell' shares of the company
-2) Do not require users to enter an interger into each submit form on myAccounts page
+1) Do not require users to enter an integer into each submit form on myAccounts page
-3) Add Admin page in order to see all users and delete users as needed
+2) Add Admin page in order to see all users and delete users as needed
-4) Migrate the sqlite database to postgres
+3) Migrate the sqlite database to postgres
-5) Create a connection to TDAmeritrade's api and retrieve prices for SPY, display this value on the myAccount page.
+4) Create a connection to TDAmeritrade's api and retrieve prices for SPY, display this value on the myAccount page.

 ## Version History